England's Raheem Sterling leaves World Cup after intruders break into family home - KTVZ

 England’s Raheem Sterling leaves World Cup after intruders break into family home

-England soccer star Raheem Sterling is returning home from the World Cup in Qatar after armed intruders broke into his home while his family were inside, a person with knowledge of the situation told CNN.
+England soccer star Raheem Sterling is returning home from the World Cup in Qatar after intruders broke into his family home, Surrey Police told CNN on Monday.

-There would be an opportunity for Sterling to return to Qatar if the circumstances are right, the individual told CNN, but added that he’s “now he’s focusing on being at home and supporting his family.”

 In a statement to CNN, Surrey Police said it is currently investigating a report of a burglary at an address in Oxshott, Leatherhead.